School of Architecture and Built Environment

 Auditing Courses

-Any full-time graduate student may audit one course per semester without credit in any school of the University, after completing formal registration and obtaining approval of the instructor for the course.
-Although credit is not granted for audited courses, such courses are considered part of the student’s semester course load and are recorded on the student’s permanent record.
+A student registered for a full-time course load (at least 9 credits) may audit one course per semester in addition to their full-time course load without credit after completing formal registration and obtaining approval of the instructor for the course.
+Although credit is not granted for audited courses, such courses are considered part of the student's semester course load and are recorded on the student's permanent record.
 An audit enrollment that results in an overload is not permitted unless the student is qualified for such an overload.
-An auditor who is absent excessively will be dropped without record.
-Students who decide to audit a course after initially attending the course as a grade-seeking student must submit the appropriate change form to the Registrar following the approval of the Graduate Program Director.
+Students who decide to audit a course after initially attending the course as a grade-seeking student must submit the appropriate grade type change form to the Registrar following the approval of the School of Architecture and Built Environment academic advisor.

 Studio Reviews